HeWhoShallNotBeMentioned/TH-Express_Basics/README.md

 ## Setup/Installation Requirements

 _{Download the application to a folder of your choice.
-Run npm install to set up the dependencies and npm src/app.js to activate the application.
+Run npm install to set up the dependencies and node src/app.js to activate the application.
 Go to localhost:3000 in your browser should show you the application.}_

 ## Known Bugs